ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

    right until it terminates.

-However, this description implies that the series of lookups is interactive, which is not the case.
+However, this description implies that the series of lookups is interactive, which it is not.
 In practice, binary ladders are always executed with respect to a specific **target version** which may or may not be the actual greatest version of the label.
 This allows binary ladders to be optimized in two
 ways: